Aerographene: Discovery

-Aerographene was discovered at Zhejiang University by a team of scientists led by Gao Chao.
+Aerographene was discovered in 2013 at Zhejiang University by a team of scientists led by Gao Chao.
 He and his team had already successfully created macroscopic materials made out of graphene.
 These materials were one-dimensional and two-dimensional.
 However, when synthesizing aerographene, the scientists instead created a three-dimensional structure.
 The synthesis was accomplished by the freeze-drying of carbon nanotube solutions and large amounts of graphene oxide.
 Residual oxygen was then removed chemically.

 Fabrication

 Graphene aerogels are synthetic materials that exhibit high porosity and low density.
-Typical synthesis of graphene aerogels involve reducing a precursor graphene oxide solution to form graphene hydrogel.
+Typical syntheses of graphene aerogels involve reducing a precursor graphene oxide solution to form graphene hydrogel.
 The solvent can be subsequently removed from the pores by freeze-drying and replacing with air.
-The resulting structure consists of a network of covalently bonded graphene sheets surrounding large pockets of air resulting in densities on orders of 3 mg cm−3.
+The resulting structure consists of a network of covalently bonded graphene sheets surrounding large pockets of air, resulting in densities on the order of 3 mg cm−3.

-Graphene aerogels morphology have also been demonstrated to be controllable through 3D printing methods.
-Graphene oxide ink composed of graphene oxide gelled in a viscous solution with addition of silica to lower viscosity and enable printability of the graphene oxide ink.
-The ink is then extruded from a nozzle into isooctane that prevents the ink from drying too quickly.
-Subsequently the solvent can be removed by freeze drying while the silica can be removed with a hydrofluoric acid solution.
+Graphene aerogel morphologies have also been demonstrated to be controllable through 3D printing methods.
+Graphene oxide ink composed of graphene oxide gelled in a viscous solution with the addition of silica to lower viscosity and enable printability of the graphene oxide ink.
+The ink is then extruded from a nozzle into isooctane, which prevents the ink from drying too quickly.
+Subsequently, the solvent can be removed by freeze drying, while the silica can be removed with a hydrofluoric acid solution.
 The resulting 3D lattice can be highly ordered while maintaining the high surface areas and low densities characteristic of graphene aerogels.

 Mechanical properties

 Graphene aerogels exhibit enhanced mechanical properties as a result of their structure and morphology.
-Graphene aerogels have a Young’s modulus on order of 50 MPa.
+Graphene aerogels have a Young's modulus on the order of 50 MPa.
 They can be compressed elastically to strain values >50%.
-The stiffness and compressibility of graphene aerogels can be in part attributed to the strong sp2 bonding of graphene and the π-π interaction between carbon sheets.
+The stiffness and compressibility of graphene aerogels can be attributed in part to the strong sp2 bonding of graphene and the π-π interaction between carbon sheets.
 In graphene aerogels, the π-π interaction can greatly enhance stiffness due to the highly curved and folded regions of graphene as observed through transmission electron microscopy images.